Tag Archives: Gil Kane

 It’s not exactly the safest of places to go for a dander!
 So maybe this is just a way of speeding the story along because we’d never have bought Alan doing this in the movie.
 It’s the first time I’ve questioned a change made by the comic’s team.
 Yes, the very next page is the last but come on, they could’ve simply added a caption to indicate they’d moved away from the T. rex first!

 This isn’t a case of going back to the book either because in that they see a vet with a sick Stegosaurus and walk over in a safe environment, whereas here you can see they get surprised by an apparently healthy Triceratops.
 Same species as the film but this isn’t how the encounter played out.
 Could there be a major change of plot here?
 Or just a quick cheat for a cliffhanger?
-We’ll find out next month.
+We’ll find out next time.

 Straight after the strip is the second of the behind-the-scenes features, explaining the differences between the four special effects teams and what each of their roles were.
 Miniature photography for animatics and choreography, the full-motion live-action creations, the mechanics for those beasts and of course the CGI.
 It’s easy to forget these days just how far ahead of anything else Jurassic Park was in 1993.
 The fact it looks just as spectacular 28 years later is testament to the hugely talented individuals who worked so hard to create Spielberg’s vision.